vishalwani/target.en/help/c-activities/t-automated-personalization/ap-target-offers.md

 1. Select the desired offer(s) and choose the audiences you want to qualify to see that offer.

-   To set up targeting for a single offer, hover over the desired offer, then click the **[!UICONTORL Targeting]** icon.
+   To set up targeting for a single offer, hover over the desired offer, then click the **[!UICONTROL Targeting]** icon.

    To set up targeting for multiple offers, select the checkboxes for the desired offers, then click the **[!UICONTROL Targeting] icon that displays at the top right of the list.